 Stock Options.
 Replacement Options are exercisable only so long as the option holder remains an employee of Kontoor or its subsidiaries, except that, subject to earlier expiration of the option term, and to the specific terms and conditions contained in the Stock Plan, options generally remain exercisable for the period severance payments are made (if any) in the case of involuntary termination of employment and for 36 months after death, retirement or termination of employment due to disability.
-These options are generally forfeitable upon executive's termination of employment to the extent not vested, except that upon termination due to retirement, any portion of the option that would not have vested before the expiration of the 36-month exercise period following termination will be forfeited, and upon involuntary termination where severance is paid, any portion of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expiration of the option that would not have vested before the expination of the option that would not have
+These options are generally forfeitable upon executive's termination of employment to the extent not vested, except that upon termination of employment due to death or disability, any unvested portion of the option will vest and become exercisable in full.
+Upon termination due to retirement, any portion of the option that would not have vested before the expiration of the 36-month exercise period following termination will be forfeited, and upon involuntary termination where severance is paid, any portion of the option that would not have vested before the expiration of the severance payment installments will be forfeited.